draeder/simple-p2p-social-network/README.md

 ## Current Features
 - Create a 'pop-up' P2P social network that can be accessed by anyone who has the generated URL
-- Once peers are connected, peers can share new posts and comments
+- Once connected to the instance, peers can share new posts and comments between each other
-- Posts and comment input allows HTML tags.
+- Posts and comments allows HTML tags.
 Be careful when using out of date browsers--they may process scripts!

 ![Screenshot](https://raw.githubusercontent.com/draeder/simple-p2p-social-network/master/sreenshot.png)